No Records Found

 - The enchanting Augill Castle Hotel has stood proud in Cumbria, England’s Upper Eden Valley for nearly two hundred years now and has some of the country’s loveliest rural regions at its doorstep: The North Pennines, the Yorkshire Dales and the Lakeland Fells.
 Built in 1841, in the very popular at the time, Neo-Gothic style, it started life as a grand country retreat and though still as grand as ever in its present incarnation as a luxury hotel, it is a very homely place, one which eschews needless formality and offers more the feeling of a stay with long lost relatives.
 THE ACCOMMODATION: They have a range of rooms, suites and self catering apartments of various sizes to sleep up to four per unit.
 All have seating areas and most have open fireplaces and baths too.
 Check your options on the booking page here.
 You will find all the accommodation spacious and well turned out with the interior design showing a nice blend of styles from Victorian rustic country chic to bright and bold contemporary, and with some nice, creatively quirky, touches here and there too.
 There is a strong emphasis on comfort here, with plush soft fabrics and the most READ MORE

 - Swinton Park Castle is a luxury castle hotel in the Yorkshire Dales, England, and a Grade II listed building with a history going back over 300 years.
 It is a fabulous building full of historical intrigue and ambience, and the huge estate is extremely picturesque with a mixture of gardens, parkland, woodland and no less than five lakes.
 The service and facilities here are impeccable too and it is seen by many as Yorkshire’s loveliest country hotel.
 THE ACCOMMODATION: Their 32 rooms are all spacious, super comfortable and inviting, and they pack in lots of early 20th century stately home charm.
 The choices range from double or twin rooms to large suites with adjoining seating areas.
-Check out your options on the booking page here.
+Check out your options, plus prices, reviews & more photos, on the booking page here.
 They all have spacious, plush bathrooms with bathtubs, and some also having classic roll top baths right in the bedroom to pack an extra romantic punch.
 The best value rooms might be the ‘superior doubles’, these are just as large as the more expensive suites and equally lavishly furnished, with the main difference being that the seating area in the suites is a semi-separate space.
-The building is very historic, it was originally built in READ MORE
+The building is very READ MORE